-59. Describe how the board is participating in development of BreEZe and any other secondary IT issues affecting the board.
+60. Describe how the board is participating in development of BreEZe and any other secondary IT issues affecting the board.

-The Board is participating in the development of BreEZe and dedicated one+ staff (depending on development issue being worked at the time) to liaison with the programmers during the various development phases.
+The Board is participating in the development of BreEZe and dedicated one to staff to liaison with the programmers during the various development phases.
 The Board is currently included in Release 2, which is scheduled for mid-Summer of 2013.

-Section 10 -

-Board Action and Response to Prior Sunset Issues
+Section 10 - Board Action and Response to Prior Sunset Issues

-include the following:
+Include the following:

-1. Background information and short discussion of recommendations made by the Committee/Joint Committee during prior sunset review, what action the Board took in response to the recommendations under the prior Sunset review.
+Background information and short discussion of recommendations made by the Committee/Joint Committee during prior sunset review, what action the Board took in response to the recommendations under the prior Sunset review.